Hydrogen production from wave energy

 Hydrogen production in the most energetic ocean areas in the world will be the ultimate utilization of the energy potential from ocean waves.
 These areas are far from land and market, and too deep for anchoring.
 They constitute a vast energy resource.

-Waveco's proposed solution is a completely autonomous system producing hydrogen by electrolysis of water in a submarine plant from the energy produced by hundreds of Subwave units connected by subsurface cables.
-Far from any coast the only option for exporting the energy is to shuttle it with unmanned submarine vessels.
-These unmanned submarine vehicles automatically connect to the plant, refill, disconnect, and then go to a base for delivery.
+Waveco propose a completely autonomous system producing hydrogen by electrolysis of desalinated water in a submarine plant.
+The energy will be delivered by hundreds of Subwave units connected by cables kept about 30 meters below the surface.
+Far from any coast the only option for exporting the energy is to shuttle it to an onshore base.
+We propose robotic submarine vessels that automatically connect to the production unit, uploads, disconnect, and then go to the base for delivery.

-By keeping everything except for the buoys below the wave zone, the operation will not be affected by surface conditions.
-This will allow for regularity and ensure that hydrogen production can take place without interruption, crucial for economic viability.
+By keeping the production unit and the shuttles below the wave zone, the operation will not be affected by surface conditions.
+This will allow for year-round operational regularity.

-The hydrogen gas will be liquefied on the base and then brought to market in large tankers.
-The main market will be east and southeast Asia where the gas will be used for centralized electricity production, transportation and industrial processes.
+The hydrogen gas will be liquefied on the base and brought to market in large tankers.
+The main market will be east and southeast Asia where the gas will be used for centralized electricity production, for heavy duty transportation and for industrial processes.